MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 Use a preview version of Microsoft Defender for Endpoint as the tunnel application for the Microsoft Tunnel Gateway in Microsoft Intune.
 The preview version of **Microsoft Defender for Endpoint** includes the Tunnel app functionality.
 The new app replaces the standalone **Microsoft Tunnel** app as the tunnel client on supported devices.

 > [!TIP]
-> For more information about the preview, see the blog **Simplify mobile security with a single app for Microsoft Tunnel and Microsoft Defender for Endpoint** at https://aka.ms/defendertunnel.
+> For more information about the preview, see the blog **Simplify mobile security with a single app for Microsoft Tunnel and Microsoft Defender for Endpoint** at [aka.ms/defendertunnel](https://aka.ms/defendertunnel).
 >
 > For general information about Microsoft Tunnel, see [Microsoft Tunnel overview](../protect/microsoft-tunnel-overview.md).

-When this preview for Android and a future preview for iOS/iPadOS are both over, the Microsoft Defender for Endpoint app for both platforms becomes generally available.
-At that time, we'll announce deprecation of the standalone tunnel app for both platforms.
-Support for the standalone apps will end 60 days after that announcement.
+When this preview for Android is over, the Microsoft Defender for Endpoint app becomes generally available.
+At that time, the standalone app version is deprecated and support for it ends 60 days after the announcement.

 The public preview supports the following device platforms: